MATE CHOICE AND THE BIOENERGETICS OF BEHAVIOUR

 Excitingly, some types of mating displays may have more direct connections to mitochondrial activity.
 The two we best understand to date are red carotenoid-based ornaments--see a recent study by my Ph.D. advisor's lab here--and cognitively complex displays, such as song (proposed here).

-My current study system, the fruit fly, provides an outstanding opportunity to test this latter relationship in a controlled way not yet possible in vertebrate systems like songbirds.
+A recent system I studied, the fruit fly, provides an outstanding opportunity to test this latter relationship in a controlled way not yet possible in vertebrate systems like songbirds.
 During courtship, male fruit flies "sing" by vibrating their wings in stereotyped rhythms that have been found to influence female mating decisions.

 A screen recording (top) of a snippet of fly courtship audio recording, playing on Audacity; the soft tapping sounds are examples of pulse song.
 Pairs of flies are set up to record in agar-filled vials stoppered with foam plugs (bottom).